lawrie/MuraxArduino/README.md

 # MuraxArduino

+MuraxArduino is an implementation of an Arduino board for open source FPGAs.
+It uses a Risc-V CPU.
+It currently only supports the mystorm BlackIce II ice40 board.

+It allows the FPGA to be programmed using the Arduino IDE, the Arduino API and standard Arduino libraries, but it makes use of the FPGA to provide accelerated hardware peripherals.

-A version of [f32c/arduino](https://github.com/f32c/arduino) that works with the [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL)  [Vexriscv](https://github.com/SpinalHDL/VexRiscv) [Murax SoC](https://github.com/SpinalHDL/VexRiscv/blob/master/src/main/scala/vexriscv/demo/Murax.scala).
+It is a version of [f32c/arduino](https://github.com/f32c/arduino) that works with the [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL)  [Vexriscv](https://github.com/SpinalHDL/VexRiscv) [Murax SoC](https://github.com/SpinalHDL/VexRiscv/blob/master/src/main/scala/vexriscv/demo/Murax.scala).

 ## BlackIce II implementation